Rotherfield: Leisure, culture and sport

 In the Eridge area lies one of several local sandstone outcrops used for climbing.

 The village hosts two drama groups: Stage Door Drama School for young people and the Rotherfield Players.

-The area has the following pubs: in Rotherfield, the Catts Inn and the Kings Arms; in Mark Cross, the Mark Cross Inn; and in Eridge, the Huntsman and the Nevill Crest and Gun.
+The area has the following pubs: in Rotherfield, the Catts Inn and the Kings Arms; in Mark Cross, the Lazy Fox; and in Eridge, the Huntsman and the Nevill Crest and Gun.

 The local recreation ground is home to Rotherfield Football Club who play in the Mid-Sussex Football League.

 On the first Saturday in October, Rotherfield plays host to its annual carnival night organised by the Rotherfield and Mark Cross Bonfire Society.
 This is a torchlight procession through the village streets involving many other Sussex Bonfire and Carnival societies.
 This is an old Sussex tradition which predates the discovery of the Gunpowder Plot but is now part of the buildup to the celebrations in Lewes on Bonfire night.
 This is the biggest event the village holds per year, and often sees crowds of up to 3,500 people lining the streets.
 The climax of the evening is the bonfire and fireworks display.
 Money raised from the event is given to local charities.